 Sometimes, we don’t want to have a full-size lava cake because we are too heavy.
-But you want to have a few bites of rich chocolatey goodness without feeling too full.
-So, this is where you can make mini lava cakes in muffin tins.
+If you’re like that, you can have a few bites of mini molten lava cakes, a rich chocolate dessert in muffin tins, without feeling too full.

-I made molten cakes a few days ago using some chocolate leftovers and a muffin tray.
+I made these molten cakes a few days ago using some chocolate leftovers (similar to how I reuse chocolate for chocolate lava mug cake) and a muffin tray.

 These cakes are gooey from the inside and soft from the outside, and because of their size, you can literally pop one in your mouth, as they are too small.